 Guinea pigs can eat small amounts of watermelon as a treat once a week.
 Stick to a small 1-inch cube of red fruit per serving or a couple of inches of the rind at a time.
 Guinea pigs should not eat watermelon every day due to the high sugar content.

 Do Guinea Pigs Like Watermelon?

 Watermelon has a sweet juicy flavor that many guinea pigs love.
 Piggies that don’t love sweetness may prefer the rind over the flesh.
 However, all pigs have their own likes and dislikes.
-If your guinea pig is not a fan, you can always try foods like endive, swiss chard, cilantro, or radicchio.
+If your guinea pig is not a fan, you can always try leafy foods like endive, basil, arugula, swiss chard, cilantro, radicchio, or mustard greens.

 If your guinea pig doesn’t want to try it right away, it may be worth trying again a few more times.
 Some guinea pigs are hesitant to test out something new but then discover they like it at a later time.

 Guinea pigs can eat the green watermelon rind and the white part too.
 These contain many vitamins and minerals and much less sugar than the juicy red fruit.